ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 #### Rebalancing Partitions

-Over time, data has to be moved from one node to another, this *rebalancing* process is usually expected to meet some minimum requirements:
+Over time, data has to be moved from one node to another, this *re-balancing* process is usually expected to meet some minimum requirements:
-- After rebalancing, the load should be shared fairly between nodes
+- After re-balancing, the load should be shared fairly between nodes
-- While rebalancing, the database should continue accepting reads and writes
+- While re-balancing, the database should continue accepting reads and writes
 - Data shouldn't be moved between nodes more than necessary

-A top of mind strategy for rebalancing might be using `mod` operation for the hash of the key, but this turns out to be very bad because if the number of nodes changes, most keys will need to be moved.
+A top of mind strategy for re-balancing might be using `mod` operation for the hash of the key, but this turns out to be very bad because if the number of nodes changes, most keys will need to be moved.

 A good alternative is to have a **fixed number of partitions**, by creating many more partitions than there are nodes, and assign several partitions to each node, and when a node is added to the cluster, it steals some partitions as are from older nodes.
-This can allow us to assign more partitions to nodes that are more powerful, but since the number is fixed, partitions can get very large, thus making rebalancing and recovery from failures very expensive, and if they are too small, it is too much overhead.
+This can allow us to assign more partitions to nodes that are more powerful, but since the number is fixed, partitions can get very large, thus making re-balancing and recovery from failures very expensive, and if they are too small, it is too much overhead.

-Another alternative is **dynamic partitioning**, which acts similarly to the top level of a B-tree, when partitions exceeds a configured size, it's split into two partitions, and when shrinks when goes below another configured size, then partitions can be moved to different nodes for rebalancing the load.
+Another alternative is **dynamic partitioning**, which acts similarly to the top level of a B-tree, when partitions exceeds a configured size, it's split into two partitions, and when shrinks when goes below another configured size, then partitions can be moved to different nodes for re-balancing the load.
 The big advantage is that the number of partitions adapts to the total volume.

 Another option is **Partitioning proportionally to nodes**, which is to have a fixed number of partitions per node.
 When a new node joins, it picks fixed number of random partitions to split and take half of them.
 However, the randomization might produce unfair splits.

-Having a completely automated rebalancing process can be very unpredictable, so it's good to have a human in the loop for rebalancing.
+Having a completely automated re-balancing process can be very unpredictable, so it's good to have a human in the loop for re-balancing.

 #### Request Routing